-Adult patients (≥18 years) who were for the first time diagnosed with hyperthyroidism (the list of codes in Appendix) between 01/01/1996 and 31/12/2015 will be eligible for inclusion.
-To minimise missed cases, the diagnosis will be additionally identified by a prescription of carbimazole or polythiurauracil, which are antithyroid drugs indicated only for treatment of hyperthyroidism.
+Adult patients (≥18 years) who were for the first time diagnosed with hyperthyroidism (the list of codes in online supplemental appendix) between 1 January 1996 and 31 December 2015 will be eligible for inclusion.
+To minimise missed cases, the diagnosis will be additionally identified by a prescription of carbimazole or propylthiouracil, which are ATDs indicated only for treatment of hyperthyroidism.
 A minimum of 12 months of data must be available before the date of diagnosis and after the index date.
 CPRD records need to be classified as acceptable research quality.

-Exclusion criteria encompass antithyroid drug treatment of duration shorter than six months as the only treatment, i.e. with no radioactive iodine or thyroidectomy followed.
+Exclusion criteria encompass ATD treatment of duration shorter than 6 months as the only treatment, that is, with no radioactive iodine or thyroidectomy followed.
 This is to avoid contamination by misdiagnosis or spontaneously resolving thyroiditis.
-Patients treated with both definitive treatment methods, i.e. radioiodine and thyroidectomy, will also be excluded.
-However, ATD treatment followed by either radioiodine or thyroidectomy (one of the definitive treatments) is considered a pre-treatment and does not constitute an exclusion criterion.
+Patients treated with both definitive treatment methods, that is, radioiodine and thyroidectomy, will also be excluded.
+However, ATD treatment followed by either radioiodine or thyroidectomy (one of the definitive treatments) is considered a pretreatment and does not constitute an exclusion criterion.